-Prerequisites: MATH 098/TECH 098 or MATH 099/TECH 099 or MATH 087/097 with a grade of C or better.
+Prerequisites: MATH 098 or MATH 087/097 with a grade of C or better OR ABE 098 or ABE 097 with a grade of B or better.

-PHYS& 115 W 5.00 credits General Phys II w/Lab NSL
+PHYS& 115 W 5 credits General Phys II w/Lab NSL

-Incorporates both thermodynamics and electromagnetism, student includina active investigations of temperature, heat and thermal energy, entropy, the properties of simple electric and magnetic fields, and simple AC and DC circuits.
+Incorporates both thermodynamics and electromagnetism, including active student investigations of temperature, heat and thermal energy, entropy, the properties of simple electric and magnetic fields, and simple AC and DC circuits.
 Classroom activities help students connect the nature and role of fundamental principles in physics with real everyday operations of those principles.
 Students learn operation and use of contemporary instrumentation in lab investigations.